century-arcade/src/README.md

 ## To build the ISO for a game

-1. Download the game source package (like [LostPig-source.zip]()) and unzip into a folder like $ARCADE/games/GameFolder-source
+1. Download the game source package (like [LostPig-source.zip]()) and unzip into a folder like `$ARCADE/games/GameTitle-source`.

-2. make GAMESRC=$ARCADE/games/GameFolder-source
+2. `make GAMESRC=$ARCADE/games/GameTitle-source`

+3. The `GameTitle-1.01r3.iso.zip` will be in the current directory.

+## To play an ISO with qemu

+1. Unzip the .iso.zip to get the .iso.

+2. `QEMU_AUDIO_DRV=alsa qemu-system-i386 -soundhw all -cdrom GameTitle-1.01r3.iso`

 ## Notes